hacebo/redmine-bulkr/docs/APPWRITE_SETUP.md

 # Appwrite Setup Guide

-This guide explains how to set up Appwrite for the BulkRedmine application.
+This guide explains how to set up Appwrite for the Redmine-Bulkr application.

 ## Local Development Setup